-Currently registered 8-week session students get to sign up for open studio time, where they can practice their skills and move their creations along.
-You can sign up using our calendar here: https://booking.appointy.com/saltstoneceramics
+- Currently registered 8-week session students can sign up for Open Studio time, where they can practice their skills and move their creations along.

 One of our talented studio assistants put together these great reference sheets with tips for throwing and glazing.
 Take a look!